-Qatar follows the World Health Organisation’s vaccine schedule and in accordance with the child’s age.
-Vaccination Schedule for children in Qatar is uniform across the country and in all hospitals and clinics.
+Qatar follows the World Health Organisation’s vaccine schedule and is in accordance with the child’s age.
+The vaccination schedule for children in Qatar is uniform across the country and in all hospitals and clinics.

 Why you should vaccinate your child on time?